Ei3-kw/MATH3202/a1/doc/B/tealCowDiary.md

 \textit{Sun} & Whole             & 81853            & 82193              & 0                  \\
              & Low Fat           & 20733            & 20733              & 0
 \end{tabular}

+As shown above, since there is no limit on production apart from the limit on supply from each farm, the optimal solution ensures that milk demand for each variety is met each day except for whole milk on a Sunday.
+It can be inferred from this result that demand is restricting profit and an increase in demand will enable increaseed sales and thus, a higher overall income.
+It should also be noted that only 15.6% of demand is for low fat milk which is restricting the volumne of low fat milk that can be produced.
+As this is the milk variety which achieves the higher return, profit can be increased if demand for low fat milk is increased.

 ## Communication 5
 Your final communication with us introduced an important constraint on duration of milk storage and in resoponse to this, we once again updated our model.